ksruthi1992/park/parking-report.md

 ### Use Cases: Descriptions ###

-**UC-1:** User uses their current location to find a parking lot.
+**UC-1: FindLot** User uses their current location to find a parking lot.

-**UC-2:** User access real time data on a parking lot's vacancy.
+**UC-2: GetCurrentData** User access real time data on a parking lot's vacancy.

 **UC-3:** User chooses a parking lot.

 **UC-4:** User searches for available parking spaces.

-**UC-5:** User reserves a parking space for a brief time.
+**UC-5: ReserveSpot** User reserves a parking space for a brief time.

 **UC-6:** User chooses to use navigation to reach the parking space.

-**UC-7:** User access data information showing expected trends of occupancy per parking lot.
+**UC-7: GetPastData** User access data information showing expected trends of occupancy per parking lot.

 ## Domain Model ##